richiabhi/Screen_Capture/README.md

 # Screen_Capture
----> A Screen Recording/Capturing Software built using Python \n
+---> 1. A Screen Recording/Capturing Software built using Python
----> Records in the highest quality possible (varies from system to system)
+---> 2. Records in the highest quality possible (varies from system to system)
----> Doesn't use much RAM
+---> 3. Doesn't use much RAM

 # Note :